inflearn logo

 Beginners interested in UX

-• Those curious about the basic concepts of UX and what they actually do in practice
+• Those who are curious about everything from the basic concepts of UX to what the job actually entails.

-• Those curious about UX design principles and processes
+• Those who are curious about the principles and processes of UX design

-• Those who are curious about the knowledge and competencies needed for a career transition, despite the abundance of UX-related information available
+• Those who find that while there is plenty of information about UX, they are curious about the specific knowledge and competencies required for a career transition.

 • Those who want to deepen their understanding of UX through case studies